quantumgardener/qg.blog/content/notes/Looking into Logseq.md

 The benefit I would get from Logseq's block-level writing over Obsidian's page-level writing isn't there for me at the moment.
 I would also need to seriously change how I think about content from individual files to content that's linked as a block somewhere else ie. writing this post as a separate page in Obsidian but as a block within my *Journals* page in Logseq (BTW, I am writing this post initially in Logseq to get the feel of it.)

 There may be benefits in me transferring my GTD system at work into Logseq.
 I can see benefit in taking notes from client meetings etc on a single day rather than having to link via backlinks.
 And I did have GTD running successfully in Roam Research beforehand.
-I still need to follow my rules of [[How to Trial Software Before you Buy]] even if Logseq is free.
+I still need to follow my rules of [[How to trial software before you buy]] even if Logseq is free.
 It is likely I'll do some kind of limited trial at least to move forward even if I chose not to "convert" my whole Obsidian vault across.

 My personal use doesn't yet justify the effort required to transfer my data into Logseq compliant file structuring (I use folders for high-level organisation in Obsidian eg. keep my personal journal files separate) and to replace the queries.
 At least both use standalone files so there is a future path forward.